Saints Who Struggled With Doubt

-Among the saints, a good number were wives and mothers.
 St. Jane Frances de Chantal was happily married to Baron Christophe de Chantal.
 They brought seven children into the world, four of whom survived to adulthood.
-Unfortunately, their marital bliss ended abruptly with Christophe’s accidental death while hunting ended her earthly happiness.
-She was only 28 years old.
-Her husband’s death caused a lifelong struggle with doubt: “On the one hand, I am caught between the excruciating pain, and on the other hand, my love for our holy Faith that is so deep, that I would rather die than deny the least article of it.”
+Unfortunately, their marital bliss ended abruptly with Christophe’s accidental death while hunting.
+For Jane, this triggered a lifelong struggle with doubt: “On the one hand, I am caught between the excruciating pain, and on the other hand, my love for our holy Faith that is so deep, that I would rather die than deny the least article of it.”
 Did she perhaps question why God would allow this to happen?

-She chose steadfastly not to cave in to discouragement.
-In response to her uncertainties, she lived a very prayerful life, asking God for a spiritual director.
-When St. Francis de Sales came to preach a Lenten retreat at her parish, she recognized him as the director she had seen in a vision.
-She begged him to be her spiritual director, albeit with no small challenge.
-He accepted and in time, Jane expressed her desire to become a Carmelite nun, and he suggested that she might start her own her religious congregation.
+In any case, she chose steadfastly to trust in God, despite the darkness.
+She begged Him for a guide to help navigate her way.
+When St. Francis de Sales came to preach a Lenten retreat at her parish, she recognized him as the director she saw in a dream.
+She asked him to be her spiritual director, albeit with no small challenge.
+He accepted and in time, Jane expressed her desire to become a Carmelite nun.
+Francis suggested that she might start her own her religious congregation.

-In response, she founded the Congregation of the Visitation with the help of St Francis.
+Consequently, she founded the Congregation of the Visitation with the help of Francis.
 When she died, there were 87 monasteries and tremendous growth after her death.
-Nonetheless, her journey was not on a radiant path: “Most often, there is a confused sort of strife in my soul, between feelings of being plunged into impenetrable darkness that I am powerless to do anything about; I have a kind of spiritual nausea that tempts me to give up trying.
-When these trials are at their most severe, they hardly let up at all, and they cause me unimaginable torment, so that I would almost be willing to do anything to be relieved of this torture.”
+Her journey was not on a radiant path, however: “Most often, there is a confused sort of strife in my soul, between feelings of being plunged into an impenetrable darkness that I am powerless to do anything about; I have a kind of spiritual nausea that tempts me to give up trying.”
+She didn’t give up, however, but strove even more to cling to God.